Academics

 SNAP Classes (Special Nishuane Arts Program)

-The SNAP classes at Nishuane are an integral part of each child's academic experiences.
-All students receive weekly instruction in music (vocal and instrumental), physical education, art, technology, and Mandarin World Language.
+The SNAP classes at Nishuane are an integral part of each child’s academic experiences.
+All students receive weekly instruction in music (vocal and instrumental), Physical Education, art, and Mandarin World Language.
+Students also receive biweekly instruction in technology and drama.

 Homework